djoesanje/dominguez_joe_pks/reflection.md

-# Reflection
+# 📝 Reflection

 [🏠 Home](README.md) | [🙋 About Me](about.md) | [📂 Projects](projects.md)

 ---

+Throughout the PKS course, I learned the importance of proper documentation, version control, and clean project organization.

-This portfolio shows my learning journey in the PKS subject as a BSIT student at New Era University.
+This portfolio reflects my growth as a BSIT student and aspiring developer.

-Throughout this course, I was able to apply and improve my knowledge in web development, documentation, and system organization.
-I learned how to properly structure a digital portfolio using Markdown and how to organize files, images, and content in a clean and systematic way.

-This experience also helped me understand the importance of consistency, attention to detail, and proper documentation when working on software development projects.

-In addition, I gained more confidence in using tools such as GitHub and Visual Studio Code, which are essential for modern development workflows.

-Overall, this portfolio represents my progress, effort, and growth in becoming a more capable and disciplined IT student.
+Using GitHub and Markdown helped me understand how developers organize and present their work professionally.

+---